logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 - Workflow Acceleration: Eliminate repetitive tasks through context-aware code generation

 Over the past decade, generative large language models (LLMs) have emerged and gained prominence.
-Aside the hype surrounding those new tools, you've probably already experienced the frustration of copy-pasting AI-generated code, only to find it doesn't work/behave as expected.
+Amid the hype surrounding these new tools, you’ve probably experienced the frustration of copying and pasting AI-generated code, only to find it doesn’t work or behave as expected.
 The Houdini LLM agent represents a more sophisticated solution that doesn't just generate code, but would also validates and self-corrects it within the Houdini environment.